top of page

 Periodontal disease, also known as gum disease, is a common dental problem that affects the soft tissues and bone supporting the teeth.
 Unfortunately, periodontal disease and other gum-related dental problems are quite common among Canadians.
 At Dr. Crapo & Associates, our dentists can help you prevent and treat diseases like gingivitis and gum disease.
 Contact us today in Victoria for more information or to schedule an appointment.

 We prevent, diagnose, and treat periodontal diseases.
-Our team provides a range of services, including:
+Our team provides a range of services in Victoria, including:

 • Comprehensive periodontal evaluations